AlexJFDev/AI-Gymnasium/README.md

 This class implements an agent with a somewhat similar interface to the BlackJackAgent.

 ### Training
 This loop is similar to the training loop for blackjack.
+After training, reward and loss progress are charted.

 ### Demo
 This demo will load an agent and run it repeatedly in human mode until you tell it to quit.